Make smarter decisions with Large Language Models

 Copy code

-In this format, downstream code can easily act upon the decisions of the LLM.
+In this format, downstream code can easily act based on the decisions made by the LLM.

 Notifications

-Finally, to actually be notified about the news articles of interest, the filtered items are passed to the notify() function, which uses a local tool I’ve written that can send me notifications through Telegram.
-This tool is not to be covered here, but is still shown here to complete the script.
-This can, of course, be replaced with any upstream notification method.
+Finally, to actually receive notifications about interesting articles, the filtered items go through the notify() function.
+This uses a local tool that I wrote myself to send notifications via Telegram.
+I won't discuss this tool here, but I will show it to complete the script.
+You can, of course, replace it with any other notification method.

-It is not hard to see how the techniques used in this news parser translates to business applications.
-Retailers, for example, use LLM’s (and other types of Natural Language Processing) for inventory management decisions, analyzing customer reviews and more.
-In the legal sector, LLM’s are used for analyzing contracts and doing legal research.
-Trading and hedge funds even use LLM’s to aid in trading strategies and risk assessments.
+It is not difficult to see how these techniques translate into business applications.
+Retailers use LLMs (and other forms of Natural Language Processing) for inventory management decisions, analysis of customer reviews, and more.
+In the legal sector, LLMs are used for contract analysis and legal research.
+Trading and hedge funds even use LLMs to support trading strategies and risk assessments.

 Conclusion